South Florida Knows…Storms

-- Florida gets rainy weather, be it a bad rain/thunderstorm, tropical storm or hurricane, and having certain supplies, is recommended.
-That would include a flashlight and batteries, bottled water and some non-perishable foods to get through a minimal three days.
+- Florida gets rainy weather, be it a bad rain/thunderstorm, tropical storm, or hurricane, and having certain supplies, is recommended.
+That would include a flashlight and batteries, bottled water, and some non-perishable foods to get through a minimum of three days.

 - If your student has a vehicle that operates on gasoline, they should fill up.
 Waiting for the day before a potential storm is due to hit is not advisable as the lines are very long and some gas stations run out of fuel.
 They should also set the emergency brakes.

 - Make sure computers and phones are fully charged and backed up.

 - ATMs do not operate when there are electrical outages so if a potential storm is approaching; make sure they take out cash in advance.